hellomrariful/hellomrariful/README.md

 ### 📰 Anolipi | A Online News Portal

-- **Description:** Anolipi is a Online public demand news portal.
-In this projects, User can publish his/her article.
-Also user can read premium content by subscribe.
-User can pay by stripe payment method.
-Anolipi has 3 role of user, 1.Admin, 2.Normal User, 3.Premium User.
+- **Description:** Anolipi is an Online public-demand news portal.
+In this project, User can publish his/her article.
+Also, users can read premium content by subscribe.
+Users can pay by stripe payment method.
+Anolipi has 3 roles of user, 1.
+Admin, 2.Normal User, 3.
+Premium User.
 Anolipi is built in a way that has all the features of a standard online news site.
 - **Key Features:**
   - User can publish his/her article.
-  - User can buy subscription.
+  - User can buy a subscription.
-  - User can search by tags, publisher, title.
+  - Users can search by tags, publisher, and title.
   - Admin can make article premium, decline, approve, delete etc.

 - **Technologies Used:**